gargsaar/singlepage_website_ni/_posts/2019-09-22-despair-can-disappear-in-an-instant.markdown

 author: sarthakgarg
 paginate: true
 ---
-Appa disappeared, his body was lying in front of me on the hospital bed.
+Appa disappeared.
+His body was lying in front of me on the hospital bed.
 Through tears, I recalled the hard truth that he had taught me, "despair will disappear soon," like it had 30 years ago when I was 17 years old.

 It was a usual Monday morning, sky was clear, and Appa at the breakfast table, precisely at seven.